-It’s been said that graceful aging is about being flexible.
+By Kathy Lund It’s been said that graceful aging is about being flexible.
 One’s ability to respond mentally and physically to life’s obstacles is certainly an asset.
 However when it comes to bone health, traditional advice on calcium supplementation favors rigidity over agility.
-Kathy Lund comments on Ian R Ried’s article, A Case for Ending Calcium, and the age-old advice to prescribe calcium alone fails to address the importance of being lithe for long-term bone health.
+As Ian R Ried wrote in hisRead

 In this article, the authors describe the Neustadt-Pieczenik Collagen Damage and Restoration Hypothesis, which proposes that medical professionals may prevent and treat osteoporosis and bisphosphonate-related osteonecrosis of the jaw successfully by protecting bone collagen from damage and by stimulating production of new bone collagen.
 They posit that collagen…